GSench/KotlinStudy/Topics/Concurrency/Concurrency.md

 - **If none of the previous conditions hold then this thread's interrupt status will be set.**
 - Interrupting a thread that is not alive need not have any effect.

-`Thread.currentThread().isInterrupted` - Tests whether this thread has been interrupted.
+`.isInterrupted` - Tests whether this thread has been interrupted.
 The _interrupted status_ of the thread is unaffected by this method.

-`Thread.interrupted()` - Tests whether the current thread has been interrupted.
+`.interrupted()` - Tests whether the current thread has been interrupted.
 The _interrupted status_ of the thread is cleared by this method.

 **Interruption is cooperative!** If no Exception case is occured, we need to check interrupt status during Thread execution if we expecting one.